 Things get lost every day.
 People can drop their wallets, their driver’s licenses, and other important items without realizing it.
 These items may then be found by someone else.
 In California, individuals who find lost property have a legal responsibility to try to find the property’s owner.

-Individuals can be charged with the misappropriation of the lost property if:
+Individuals can be charged with the misappropriation of property if they find a lost item and have:

 Levels of Severity for PC 485 Charges